nisheed75/RoboND-Kinematics-Project/writeup.md

 Find the poisiton of the wrist given the end-effector coordinate <br>
 ![Gripper Ref Frame 1][image5]

-To resove this you need to crearte a correction roation that is composed of a roation on the z axis by 180 degrees followed by a rotation on the Y axis by -90 degrees.
+To resolve this you need to create a correction rotation that is composed of a rotation on the z-axis by 180 degrees followed by rotation on the Y axis by -90 degrees.

-Then perform a roation in the opposite direction of the gropper link to find the wrist center.
+Then perform a rotation in the opposite direction of the gripper link to find the wrist center.
 ![Gripper Ref Frame 2][image6]
 <br>